 Outside a blizzard was brewing (and yet another storm is blowing across the land where good has become evil and evil good).

-The credits were now rolling, marking the end of that popular Christmas program.
+The credits were now rolling, marking the end of that famous Christmas program.

 Timothy's grandmother relaxed in her wingback chair, her feet propped on the accompanying ottoman, enjoying a pre-bedtime snooze; her head tucked back in the corner of a wing.
 Her mouth open, occasionally a faint snore slips out.